mnubo/dbevolv/README.md

                /0002/
                /0003/

 The `db.conf` should contain which database the schema is for.
 See "Supported databases" for valid values.
 You must also specify a logical name.
+Finally, specify all the host/port/username/password for all the environment.
 Example:

     database_kind = cassandra
     schema_name = reverse_geo

+    workstation {
+      host = "localhost"
+    }
+    dev {
+      host = "atca-mnu1-s06.mtl.mnubo.com,atca-mnu1-s09.mtl.mnubo.com,atca-mnu1-s13.mtl.mnubo.com"
+    }
+    qa {
+      host = "<the qa host>"
+    }
+    preprod {
+      host = "<the preprod host>"
+    }
+    prod {
+      host = "<the prod host>"
+    }

+Note: in the case of Cassandra, there is no `port`, `username`, nor `password` settings, but for other databases kind like MySQL, you will need to provide those as well.

 The `build.sbt` file should activate the `dbschemas` SBT plugin that will take care of everything: